SamsonMaryRose/WEATHER-APP/README.md

 (It will send a port where you can access your app)

-- Go to your browser and type "localhost:<port>" then you can see your code running.
+- Go to your browser and type "localhost:port" then you can see your code running.